-- PURSUE THEIR OWN LEADERSHIP DEVELOPMENT to try new things, grow, to evaluate their efforts, to view hardship, failure, or fear as a catalyst for positive change in their own lives, their libraries and communities.
+PURSUE THEIR OWN LEADERSHIP DEVELOPMENT to try new things, grow, to evaluate their efforts, to view hardship, failure, or fear as a catalyst for positive change in their own lives, their libraries and communities.

-These topics are planned for the institute retreat, September meeting, and monthly webinars:
+These topics are planned for the institute retreat, follow-up meeting(s), and monthly webinars:

 - listening and communication